clojurists-together/clojuriststogether.org/content/news/2023/Q2 2023 Funding Announcement.md

 We want to continue building out this model by refining the curriculum and developing other avenues of learning and collaboration.
 Also, we want to start doing some outreach to attract new developers to participate.
 We’ve received a lot of interest from potential mentors; now we just need to find some students for them!<br>

 **Metacircular Project Incubator**
 We’ve designed Clojure Camp to be a kind of project incubator, where motivated volunteers can propose their learning projects and get our support.
-The kinds of support we provide include:
+The kinds of support we provide include:<br>
 • **Implementation feedback.** We are available to brainstorm ideas or otherwise spend time chatting with project leaders to help them refine their offering.
 • **Networking.** We can refer project leaders to others who might be able to help, and we run a discord server for project leaders to reach out to each other.
 • **Moral Support.** Part of our motivation for creating this structure is that we want to help people avoid burnout.
 It’s a lot easier to do this sustainably when you’re in community.